cohitre/myron-marston/static/dev-blog/_posts/2012-01-09-why-sinatras-halt-is-awesome.md

 throw](http://m.onkey.org/ruby-i-don-t-like-2-catch-wtf-throw-wtf), and
 it can certainly be abused...but Sinatra's `halt` sure is useful and is only made possible by `throw`[^foot_2].

+The next time you're building a Sinatra application, I encourage you to consider using `halt` to simplify your error handling.

 [^foot_1]: If you're unfamiliar with `throw`, check out Avdi Grimm's [blog post](http://rubylearning.com/blog/2011/07/12/throw-catch-raise-rescue-im-so-confused/)